-To display all properties of an LTI model and their respective values, type and use the commands step, nyquist, and bode to plot time- and frequency responses of the system.
+To display all properties of an LTI model and their respective values, type and use the commands step, nyquist, and bode to plot time and frequency responses of the system.
+Also use the command pzmap to plot the pole-zero map.
 Is the system stable?
 Will the closed-loop system be stable if unit gain negative feedback is applied?